murphymv/semEff/cran-comments.md

   sub-directories of 1Mb or more:
     data   7.5Mb

-The word in DESCRIPTION is an author's name.
-The URLs open fine when tested locally (multiple browsers).
+The word in DESCRIPTION is an author's name, and the URLs open fine when tested locally (multiple browsers).

 * checking installed package size ...
 NOTE